spatie/laravel-permission/docs/upgrading.md

 and/or consult the [Release Notes](https://github.com/spatie/laravel-permission/releases)

+## Upgrading from v7 to v8

+Note that 2 model contracts have changed function signatures, to allow `findByName()` and `findOrCreate()` to accept `BackedEnum|string` instead of just `string`.

+If you have implemented either of these contracts in your own models, you will need to update the method signatures in your models to match the new signatures.
+See PR [#2953](https://github.com/spatie/laravel-permission/pull/2953) for details.
+- `Spatie\Permission\Contracts\Role`
+- `Spatie\Permission\Contracts\Permission`

+For guidance with upgrading your extended models, your migrations, your routes, etc, see the **Upgrade Essentials** section at the top of this file.

 ## Upgrading from v6 to v7

 For guidance with upgrading your extended models, your migrations, your routes, etc, see the **Upgrade Essentials** section at the top of this file.